Cloinville/ros-gui/readme.md

 **Push Code to Robots**

-This feature will take the selected robots and algorithms and load the specefied algorithms onto the speficied robots.
+This feature will take the selected robots and algorithms and load the specified algorithms onto the specified robots.
 This process is done by using ssh into the robot and then copying over the new files uploaded with the algorithm feature.

 **Run Code on Robots**